elisa-tech/wg-osep/Contributions/Linux_Kernel_Safety_First_Principles.md

 10. If safety claims relating to one component are based on support by another, then the supporting component must have the same or better level of safety integrity (e.g. a safety-qualified watchdog).
 11. Any other process could potentially interfere with a safety-qualified process, indirectly, through the kernel (e.g. a memory management bug could trigger interference between such processes).
 12. Using cgroups/containers/SELinux removes only certain simple types of user-space-induced interference.
-13. In a mixed-criticality scenario, non safety-qualified code represents a safety liability that grows with the frequency of execution (cgroups/containers, LSM/SELinux, etc.).
+13. In a mixed-criticality scenario, all unqualified code represents a potential risk of interference, which grows with frequency of execution; this includes code (e.g. cgroups/containers, LSM/SELinux, etc.) that may be intended to manage aspects of that risk
 14. HW enhancements are not a catch-all solution (e.g. ECC Memory doesn't prevent interference from non-safety-qualified SW).
 15. Detection of interference depends more on the recipient than the origin of the interference: too many sources, too difficult to model reliably.
 16. Difficult to say when all necessary resources are allocated and if they will be retained (e.g. process memory pages).